alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ### Thank you for reading!

-As always, no-one is perfect (except [Chuck](http://codesqueeze.com/the-ultimate-top-25-chuck-norris-the-programmer-jokes/) of course), so don't hesitate to contribute or send me your comments if you find anything I missed.
+As always, no one is perfect (except [Chuck](http://codesqueeze.com/the-ultimate-top-25-chuck-norris-the-programmer-jokes/) of course), so don't hesitate to contribute or send me your comments if you find anything I missed.

 ### Files